 - Fiber optic connector: SMA 905 to 0.22 numerical aperture single-strand optical fiber

 - Power consumption: 200mA @ 5V from computer interface: USB 2.0, HID 2.0 (USB cable included)

-For work with larger samples and gems set in jewellery we recommend the GL Xenon Flashlight setup (see image).
+For work with darker gems and diamonds, larger samples and/or gems set in jewellery we recommend the GL Xenon Flashlight setup (see image).
 For photo-luminescence studies (PL spectroscopy) we recommend the GL Analyzer PL405 Kit which provides a blue laser (405 nm) and necessary accessories.

 Specifications of the GL Halogen Gem Holder

 The new “point & shoot” GLGemSpec program (version 3.x) allows direct printing/saving (as image, reference spectrum, etc), automatic normalization in transmission and absorption mode; it has a spectral colour bar for reference and a zoom feature with a fixed range ( default 360 – 950 nm) and user defined range (from 300 – 1,000 nm).

-The GL Halogen 10W Gem Holder is an exclusive design of Gemlab Research & Technology and is protected by copyright laws.
-Users of the GLGemSpec system have access to the Gemlab R & T spectra database which is available on-line
+Users of the GLGemSpec system have access to the Gemlab R & T spectra database which is available on-line.

 Our Warranty and Commitment

 The GL Gem Spectrometer is an advanced gem testing instrument for users who have a good understanding of spectroscopy and should be familiar with the use of a traditional gemmological spectroscope and the interpretation of spectra.
 The instrument is not capable of identifying or naming a sample; it should be used with other gem testing tools before arriving at a conclusion.